sohailanwaralmani74/utility-tools/convert-csv-to-xml.md

   <p>
     Transform your <strong>CSV files</strong> into structured <strong>XML documents</strong> in seconds.
     Just upload your <code>.csv</code> file, click convert, and download the XML file instantly.
     The entire process runs in your browser, keeping your data private and secure.
+Explore all <a href="/csv-tools">CSV Tools</a> for converting, cleaning, and managing CSV files effortlessly without installing software.

   </p>

   <h2>How CSV to XML Converter Works</h2>